jupito/dwilib/README.md

 Tools in development to support analysis of Diffusion-weighted imaging (DWI) data, with focus on prostate cancer.

-Currently it can only read the data in custom ASCII format, but support for DICOM is under way.

 Features
 --------
 - Perform model fitting (ADC, Kurtosis, etc.)